DiegoSousa/MySimpleCRM/README.md

 <b>3 To install Maven:<b>

-3.1 Help -> Eclipse MarketPlace -> install the "Maven Integration for eclipse WTP"
+3.1 Help -> Eclipse MarketPlace -> install the "Maven Integration for eclipse WTP".

 <b>4 - If you do not have the JUnit 4:<b>